mozilla-releng/relengdocs/procedures/TCW_Process.rst

       The MOC will publish a note on the internal status page describing the changes.
 However, they do
-      not have posting privilages to the newsgroups.
-Therfore the RelEng contact person posts (forwards) on the MOC's behalf, adding any addition information (such as "soft close" status).
+      not have posting privileges to the newsgroups.
+Therefore the RelEng contact person posts (forwards) on the MOC's behalf, adding any addition information (such as "soft close" status).
 Even if the MOC email is sent to everyone, we still post to newsgroups to